IRONNLUNG/IRONNLUNG/README.md

 i like a few things

-c+h and ect is welcome but if i move away i most likely want to be left alone ^_^
+c+h and etc is welcome but if i move away i most likely want to be left alone ^_^

 uhjjhh... i love sniper